SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 tcl is a programming language where everything is a command. tcl has a well-known widgeting toolkit known as tk. wish is a tcl interpreter including its widgeting toolkit tk.

+### programming language relationships

+CoffeeScript is similar to and compiles down to JavaScript, but has more syntactic sugar/cleaner syntax.

 ### Things programming languages do especially well